Robotics-Sensors/BR-SRI-Humanoid-Robotics-Community-Group/README.md

 Working Group members may act in one or more of the following roles:

 * **Member**
-  * Prerequisite: Attend at least one out of the last three Working Group meetings
+  * Ronaldson Bellande
   * Responsible for triaging issues
 * **Reviewer**
-  * All reviewers are members
+  * Ronaldson Bellande
   * Prerequisite: Proven track record of high-quality reviews to WG Subprojects
   * Responsible for reviewing pull requests
 * **Approver**
-  * All approvers are reviewers
+  * Ronaldson Bellande
   * Prerequisite: Proven track record of high-quality contributions and reviews to WG Subprojects
   * Responsible for approving and merging pull requests
   * Responsible for vetting and accepting new projects into the Working Group
 * **Lead**
-  * TSC member or their delegate
+  * Ronaldson Bellande
   * Responsible for organizing and moderating working group meetings
   * Responsible for posting meeting materials (minutes, recordings, etc.)
   * Responsible for breaking ties